-A total of 24 epidemiological studies from the open literature were identified as appropriate for detailed evaluation.
-Of these, 23 studies were considered informative with regard to the carcinogenic potential of glyphosate.
-There was no evidence of an association between glyphosate exposure and solid tumors.
-There was also no evidence of an association between glyphosate exposure and leukemia, or HL.
-This conclusion is consistent with those recently conducted by IARC, EFSA, and JMPR who also concluded there is no evidence of an association for these tumors at this time.
+There was no evidence of an association between glyphosate exposure and solid tumors, leukemia, or HL.
+These conclusions are consistent with those recently conducted by IARC, EFSA, and JMPR who also concluded there is no evidence of an association for these tumors at this time.
 The data should be considered limited though with only one or two studies available for almost all of the cancer types investigated.
-Additionally, with the increased use of glyphosate following the introduction of glyphosate-tolerant crops in 1996, there is a need for more recent studies since a large number of studies were conducted prior to 1996.
-As described in Section 1.1, the use pattern changed following the introduction of transgenic crops, which may impact overall effect estimates.
 The remainder of this discussion focuses on multiple myeloma and NHL.
 Study elements for the available studies and their potential to impact effect estimates are examined; however, the discussion is applicable in most cases to all of the epidemiological studies used in this evaluation.